Dehn filling and the knot group I: Realization Property: Behavior of stable commutator length under Dehn fillings

 Let $K$ be a hyperbolic knot in $S^3$.
-To find persistent elements in the commutator subgroup $[G(K), G(K)]$, the stable commutator length plays a key role.
+To find elements $g$ with $\mathcal{S}_K(g) = \emptyset$ in the commutator subgroup $[G(K), G(K)]$, the stable commutator length plays a key role.
 In this section we prepare some useful results.